To apply for a booth space, a company should place an order through the IMCAS online platform

 You should be able to access your company account by logging into your personal account.
 If it is not the case, please contact the IMCAS industry team.

-All assignments are completely transparent and you can view our maps online at any time: Signage map
+All assignments are completely transparent and you can view the signage map online at any time

 All exhibitors have the obligation to comply with the IMCAS non-competition policy:

 a) A firm or a laboratory exhibiting cannot organize any seminars, workshops, courses involving delegates (registered doctors, nurses, etc.) during the: